 - Treating hairy cell leukemia

-The usual doses of chemotherapy drugs can cause serious side effects to quickly dividing tissues such as the bone marrow.
-Even though higher doses of these drugs might be more effective, they are not given because they could severely damage to bone marrow, which is where new blood cells are formed.
+The usual doses of chemotherapy drugs can reduce the number of leukemia cells in chronic lymphocytic leukemia and improve symptoms, but even if signs of leukemia go away, the disease often comes back later.
+Higher doses of these drugs might be more effective, but they often cannot be given because they could severely damage bone marrow, which is where new blood cells are formed.
 This could lead to life-threatening infections, bleeding, and other problems because of low blood cell counts.

-A stem cell transplant (SCT) allows doctors to use higher doses of chemotherapy and, sometimes, radiation therapy.
-After treatment is finished, the patient receives a transplant of blood-forming stem cells to restore the bone marrow.
+A stem cell transplant (SCT) allows doctors to use higher doses of chemotherapy, sometimes along with radiation therapy, to treat the leukemia.
+After these treatments are finished, the patient receives a transplant of blood-forming stem cells to restore the bone marrow.

-Blood-forming stem cells used for a transplant are obtained either from the blood (for a peripheral blood stem cell transplant, or PBSCT) or from the bone marrow (for a bone marrow transplant, or BMT).
+Blood-forming stem cells used for a transplant are obtained either from the blood (for a peripheral blood stem cell transplant, or PBSCT), from the bone marrow (for a bone marrow transplant, or BMT), or from umbilical cord blood.
 Bone marrow transplant was more common in the past, but it has largely been replaced by PBSCT.

 It's not yet clear how helpful stem cell transplants are in patients with chronic lymphocytic leukemia (CLL).
 When these treatments are used, it is most often in clinical trials looking to test their effectiveness.